-Serving others is what we are about at Hesston College.
-The Hesston College mission calls us to “integrate thought, life and faith for service to others in the church and the world.”
-One of the college’s learning outcomes is to develop “persons of individual and social responsibility through civic knowledge, engagement and service on the local and global level.”
+Serving others is what we are about here at Hesston College.
+The Hesston College mission statement calls us to “integrate thought, life and faith for service to others in the church and the world.”
+One of Hesston’s learning outcomes is to develop “persons of individual and social responsibility through civic knowledge, engagement and service on the local and global level.”

 Some students serve with organizations on an ongoing basis throughout the school year.
 One of these service opportunities is through the Offender-Victim Ministries Match-2 program, where students meet with inmates from the Hutchinson Correctional Facility on a monthly basis.
 Another ongoing service opportunity is through the local Big Brothers Big Sisters program.

 Mod activities throughout the year include doing service projects together.
 Athletic teams also participate in service projects together.

 Students in the Disaster Management Program serve with Mennonite Disaster Service (MDS) throughout the school year on local disaster sites and for eight weeks during the summer on an active MDS project site.